SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ## Validating datasets

+Validating datasets are in the folder: **Validate**.

 The validating datasets, consisting of 50 pairs of input and output files, are generated in the same way as the training datasets.
 The emitter locations are random and independent.

 ## Testing datasets

+Testing datasets are in the folder: **Test**.

 The testing datasets, consisting of two pairs of input and output files, are generated in the same way as the training datasets.